With the first confirmed COVID-19 cases, Lewis County officials feel as prepared as possible

-LOWVILLE — The first two people in Lewis County to have confirmed cases of coronavirus — announced Saturday night — are senior citizens who had contact before beginning social distancing.
+LOWVILLE — The first two people in Lewis County to have confirmed cases of COVID-19 are senior citizens who had contact before beginning social distancing.

 “The cases were close contacts of each other which demonstrates why it’s so important to practice personal protective measures and social distancing,” said Public Health Director Ashley Waite Sunday morning.
 “Each case did attend a social gathering within 14 days of symptom onset.”